 maintain a job for more than a year

 Since 2001, DLF has successfully developed leaders from within and outside of prison.
 The goal of our reentry program is to help those leaving prison to return successfully to society and not recidivate.
 We connect former inmates to resources such as clothing and medical care, provide employment helps, courses on living substance free, and encourage their efforts to reunite with their families.

-Our prison ministry includes pre- and post-release programs for men at Hutchins State Jail and women at Bridgeport.
+Our prison ministry includes pre- and post-release programs for men at Hutchins State Jail.
 Within Hutchins State Jail we oversee four faith-based dorms with classes on servant leadership, parenting, budgeting, and more.
 Upon release, some of the previously incarcerated men that we serve at Hutchins will be housed at DLF’s transitional house, Onesimus House, located within one of our oldest target neighborhoods (Owenwood) in East Dallas.